simbrain/simbraindocs/src/docs/network/neurongroups/index.md

 ## Subsampling

 When a large neuron group is [coupled](../../Workspace/Couplings.html) to an external component (e.g. a [Projection Plot](../../../Pages/Plot/projection.html)), the relevant computations can become quite expensive and slow the simulation down.
 In these situations, [statistical sampling](https://en.wikipedia.org/wiki/Sampling_(statistics)) is used.
 For example, when activations are sent from a neuron group with 1000 neurons to a plot, only 100 of the neuron activations will be sent (assuming subsampling is turned on and `numSubsamples` is 100).
 Some subset of the neurons in a neuron group are sampled.
 The parameters for subsampling are set in the [Network Preferences](../network_prefs.html) dialog.

+# Neuron Collections

+Neuron Groups are closely related to neuron collections but are not the same.

+TODO